Curriculum

 Hello, World!

 Congratulations!
 You have successfully written and executed your first Python program in PyCharm.
-Next, lets explore the print() function.
+Next, lets explore the print() statement as you would be using it very frequently.
+It is essentially a function since it can be called and passed a parameter in the brackets.

 print("Welcome to Python!")